9 Natural Home Remedies for Swollen Feet

 Swollen foot remedy: Compression socks

 Compression socks work by applying pressure on your feet and legs to improve blood flow and most the blood up your legs, according to the U.S. National Library of Medicine.
-You can buy compression socks over the counter from your local drugstore.
+You can buy compression socks online or over the counter from your local drugstore.
 However, if your swelling, also called edema, is moderate or severe, you may want to ask your doctor about getting a prescription compression stocking.
 Don’t miss the health secrets your feet wish they could tell you!

 Swollen foot remedy: Elevation

 Elevate your legs above heart level when you’re sitting or lying down to decrease swelling.
 Try lying on your back with your legs propped against a wall for a few minutes several times a day.
 You may also want to rest your legs on a pillow or bolster while you’re sleeping.
 Check out other ideal sleep positions for common health conditions.